macosforge/darwinbuild/Documentation/creating_darwinbuild_plists.md

 # Creating Build Definition Property Lists

-To use darwinbuild, you will need to create an XML-format property list that cntains the build definitions.
+To use darwinbuild, you will need to create an XML-format property list that contains the build definitions.
 A barebones example looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>